ionescu007/minlzma/README.md

   - `Get-FileHash` output file

 # Compile-time Options
 * `MINLZ_INTEGRITY_CHECKS` -- This option configures whether or not CRC32 checksumming of the XZ data structures and compressed block should be performed, or skipped.
 Removing this functionality gains an increase in performance which scales with the size of the input file.
-It results in a minimal increase in library size, and also requires the implementation of a platform-specific CRC32 checksum function that correponds to the following prototype: `uint32_t OsComputeCrc32(uint32_t Initial, const uint8_t* Data, uint32_t Length);`
+It results in a minimal increase in library size and will include the XZ/CRC-32 and XZ/CRC-64 checksum algorithms.
+Other algorithms will be safely ignored.
+This option also enables `MINLZ_META_CHECKS` described below.

 * `MINLZ_META_CHECKS` -- This option configures whether or nor the input files should be fully trusted to conform to the requirements of `minlzlib` and do not require checking the various stream header flags or block header flags and other attributes.
 Additionally, the index and stream footer are completely ignored.
 This mode results in a sub-10KB library that can decode 100MB/s on a ~3.6GHz single-processor.
 This is only recommended if the input file is wrapped or delivered in a cryptographically tamper-proof secure channel or container (such as a signed hash).